Tremors and horocycle dynamics on the moduli space of translation surfaces: Tremors

 Since the polygons of a polygon decomposition are simply connected, a 1-cochain representing an element of $H^1(S, \Sigma; \R)$ is determined by its values on the edges of the polygons.
 For each $i$, each polygon $P$ of the APD with $J= J_i \subset \partial P$, and each $x \in J$, there is a horizontal segment in $P$ with endpoints in $\partial P$ one of which is $x$.
-The other endpoint of this segment is called the {\em opposite point (in $P$) to $x$} and is denoted by $\mathrm{opp}_P(x)$.
+The other endpoint of this segment is called the {\em opposite point (in $P$) to $x$} and is denoted by {opposite point map $\mathrm{opp}_K$} $\mathrm{opp}_P(x)$.
 The image of $J$ under $\mathrm{opp}_P$ is a union of one or two sub-arcs contained in the other boundary edges of $P$.

-The transverse measures $\nu_n$ assign a measure to each $J$.
-We will denote this either by $\nu_n$, or by $\nu_n|_J$ when confusion may arise.
-By definition of a transverse measure, \eq{eq: invariance property}{ \left(\mathrm{opp}_P\right)_* \nu_n|_J = \nu_n|_{\opp_P(J)}, } and this holds for any $n, P$ and $J$.
+A transverse measure $\nu$ for the horizontal foliation on $M_q$ assigns a measure to each $J$.
+We will denote this either by $\nu$, or by $\nu|_J$ when confusion may arise.
+By the invariance property of a transverse measure, \eq{eq: invariance property}{ \left(\mathrm{opp}_P\right)_* \nu|_J = \nu|_{\opp_P(J)}, } and this holds for any $P$ and $J$.
 We call \equ{eq: invariance property} the {\em invariance property}.
-Conversely, given an APD for a translation surface $M_q$, suppose we are given a collection of finite non-atomic measures $\nu_J$ on the edges $J$ as above, satisfying the invariance property.
-We can reconstruct from the $\nu_J$ a transverse measure, by homotoping any transverse arc to subintervals of edges of the APD (this will be well-defined in view of the invariance property).
 Note that in this section, all measures under consideration are non-atomic, and we will not have to worry about whether intervals are open or closed (but in \S \ref{sec: atomic tremors} this will be a concern).